Published on November 7th, 2015 | by Pro Wrestling Stories0

 On a January 2015 family-friendly episode of The Steve Austin Show, the ‘Texas Rattlesnake’ was asked about his experiences working with Shawn Michaels:

 “It was a real pain even getting to the match, and Shawn will tell you this, he wasn’t in a good place, physically or mentally,” Austin said of their WrestleMania 14 match.
 “He had a real bad attitude on him and didn’t feel like dropping the strap.”
 Austin would, of course, go on to win the WWF Title at the event.

 Austin elaborated on HBK’s attitude, specifying an open workout in Boston in which Michaels was hit with a battery which sent him over the edge.
 Neither he nor Mike Tyson, who was also present, knew if Michaels would come back to the workout after leaving.

 Despite the outcome of the match, Austin wasn’t happy with it.

 “I walked out of that thing as WWE Champion, but I told Vince that match was the drizzling shits,” Austin said.
 He noted that Vince assured him it was fine and they accomplished what they needed to.

-Where was Michael’s psyche at the time?
-Why was he being the biggest prick in the world?
+What was Michael’s psyche at the time?
 Read on to find out from the man himself!